League-Labs/league-labs.github.io/teams/datastats.md

 * Getting started with Jupyter Notebooks in VS Code
 * Getting started with Colab
 * Getting started with Github Codespaces

+### Software Tools

+* Introduction to Pandas
+* Introduction to Numpy
+* Introduction to Matplotlib

+### Data Analysis Techniques

+* Mean, median and Mode
+* What is a Standard Deviation?
+* Introduction to linear regression